-Disconnect top left hand side wires from top mechanical thermostat, then using a multimeter on the resistance scale, measure between the mechanical thermostat two left side (ECO) terminals.
+Disconnect top left hand side wires from top mechanical thermostat, then using а multimeter on the resistance scale. between mechanical measure the thermostat two left side (ECO) terminals.
 The following result should be obtained when the ECO contacts are closed (not tripped):